 BMO Investorline is the Bank of Montreal’s online investing platform.
 It’s intended for investors who want to control thei own investing in stocks, bonds, mutual funds, Exchange-Traded Funds (ETFs), options, or GICs.
 It is available for both registered accounts such as Registered Retirement Savings Plans (RRSP), Tax-Free Savings Plans (TFSA), Registered Education Savings Plans (RESP) and Registered Retirement Income Funds (RRIF), as well as non-registered accounts.

 BMO offers two online trading platforms for investors: BMO Investorline Self-Directed and BMO Investorline adviceDirect.
 Here’s a handy side by side comparison.
 Please be aware that BMO can change its products or features at any time, so you should check its website to complete your research.
-This information was current as of January 15, 2021.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+This information was current as of January 15, 2021.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 BMO Investorline Self-Directed